Tallow vs. Lard (and a Bit of Suet) Differences, Benefits & Uses

 Lard

-• Most popular fat than any other.
+• It’s the most popular fat than any other.

 • A type of solid fat.